-To participate in the Voluntary Programme on Circular Economy certification it is necessary to open an account on the EcoRegistry platform.
-This platform hosts all the information that is part of the pre-registration, formulation, validation, verification, and certification processes for the registration of the PCEM and the issuance, monitoring, transfer, and retirement of the CECs.
+To participate in the Voluntary Programme on Circular Economy it is necessary to open an account on the EcoRegistry platform.
+This platform hosts all the information that is part of the pre-registration, formulation, validation, verification, and certification processes for the registration of the project and the issuance, monitoring, transfer, and retirement of the Circular Credits.